Sensitivities to charged-current nonstandard neutrino interactions at DUNE: Results and Discussion

-As a check we also repeated the exercise of the analysis in Fig. \ref{T23CP} using the bounds obtained from the study for the near detector case and found that there are marginal differences from the results of Fig. \ref{T23CP}.
-The reason is the near detector cannot constrain the $\epsilon_{\tau e}^s$ parameter and as the previous section shows that this parameter is central to appearance channels and has a large impact on the measurement of $\delta_{CP}$ and octant of $\theta_{23}$.
+As a check we also repeat the exercise of the analysis of Fig. \ref{T23CP} using the bounds obtained from this study for the near detector case and found that there are marginal differences from the results of Fig. \ref {T23CP}.
+The reason is that the near detector cannot constrain the $ \varepsilon _{\tau e}$ parameter and, as shown in the subsection A above, this parameter is central to the appearance channels and has a large impact on the measurement of $\delta _{CP}$ and octant of $\theta _{23}$.
+Notice that the near detector will constrain $\varepsilon _{\mu e}$.
+If these parameters have values $O(0.01)$, their effects will be detectable in the near detector.
+Since the near detector is sensitive to $\varepsilon _{\mu e}$ , the near detector can be more helpful to discriminate between $\delta _{CP}^{\prime }$ and $\delta _{CP}$ than the far detector.
+Also near detector has no sensitivity to $\varepsilon _{\tau e}$, so it cannot discriminate between $\delta _{CP}^{\prime }$ and $\delta _{CP}$ in all the cases.
+We do similar simulations for Fig. 4 with the near detector bounds obtained in this work, and in case similar to Fig.4(a) the induced fake CP phase is negligible, $\delta _{CP}^{\prime }=0$.
+In the case similar to Fig.4(b), since the near detector do not constrain $\varepsilon _{\tau e}$, the result is the same as Fig.4(b), and in the case of Fig.4(c), the effect of induced fake CP phase is less than half of the result demonstrated in Fig.4(c).